 - Seed packets will boost the nutrient profile of any smoothie, oatmeal bowl, yogurt or small salad from the dining hall.
-They also come in easy to carry individual packets!
+They also come in easy-to-carry individual packets.
 Try Manitoba Harvest Organic Hemp Hearts and throw 3 tablespoons in a baggie, Chia Co.
-Shots individual packets, or Carrington Farms Organic Milled Flax Seed Paks for added protein and healthy fats.
+Shots individual packets, or Carrington Farms Organic Milled Flax Paks for added protein and healthy fats.

 - You can also eat seeds on their own as a snack.

-- Single-serve quinoa and rice cups (microwave-friendly, easy to throw in your bag for a snack that looks fancy and time-consuming, but takes minutes to make).
-You can also make a cold quinoa side-salad with your fruit and greens from the dining hall!
+- Single-serve quinoa and rice cups are microwave-friendly, easy to throw in your bag for a snack that looks fancy and time-consuming, but takes minutes to make.
+You can also make a cold quinoa side salad with your fruit and greens from the dining hall.
 Try Minute Rice Brown Rice, Minute Rice Brown Rice & Quinoa, Minute Organic White & Red Quinoa, or Minute Rice Ready to Serve Multi Grain Medley.

 - Popcorn is a classic snack, but did you know that it’s a whole grain and full of fiber and antioxidants too?
 Pipcorn Classic Sea Salt Popcorn is ready-to-eat and provides 3 grams of fiber and 3 grams of protein per serving.